 Unlike the other operating systems that have nice wrap-ups at the end, that’s far from everything there is to know about how to update GIMP on Linux – but it’s definitely all that we have time for today!
 If enough of you are looking for more answers, I might wind up writing a Linux guidepost.

 If updating to the latest stable version of GIMP isn’t enough for you, the GIMP developers have made a beta version of GIMP available.
-Listed as version 2.99.4 as of this writing, I assume this is because it’s going to eventually be released as GIMP 3 once it reaches full stability.
+Listed as version 2.99.4 as of this writing, I assume this is because it will eventually be released as GIMP 3 once it reaches complete stability.

 It’s cool to explore, but all bets are off when it comes to how GIMP 2.99 operates since this is the in-development cutting-edge super-hyphenated version of GIMP, not a stable release intended for general usage.